loongson-community/loongarch-opcodes/README.md

   `lu12i.w` empties low bits, but `lu32i.d` and `lu52i.d` keeps low bits.
 So change the "load" part to "concatenate/connect" to distinguish.

+* `pcaddi` is renamed `pcaddu2i`.

+  It left-shifts the immediate by 2 before adding, just like its friends `pcaddu12i` and `pcaddu18i`, but the `u2` part is curiously missing.
+Fix the inconsistency.

 ## Instruction format notation used in this repo

 The instruction format notation used in the official documentation has several